VazkiiMods/.github/security/README.md

 If GitHub gets compromised and leaks the key, the world will have much much bigger problems.
 Of course, a developer can still push malicious code, but we are relying on the open source model to keep us honest here.

+## What if a jar is infected locally?
+The uploading of releases happens entirely in GitHub actions.
+Developers do not need to download and submit the files themself.
+As above, the only time this will actually be a problem is if GitHub itself is compromised.